Cork City (UK Parliament constituency)

 Cork City was a parliamentary constituency in Ireland, represented in the Parliament of the United Kingdom.
 From 1880 to 1922 it returned two members of parliament (MPs) to the House of Commons of the United Kingdom of Great Britain and Ireland.
 From 1922 it was not represented in the UK Parliament, as it was no longer in the UK.

-Cork City was the only constituency in Ireland to return the same number of members in each general election from the Act of Union in 1801 until the establishment of the Irish Free State in 1922.
+Cork City was the only constituency in Ireland to return the same number of members in each general election from the Acts of Union in 1801 until the establishment of the Irish Free State in 1922.

 Boundaries

 This constituency comprised the whole of the County of the City of Cork, which was part of County Cork.
 Cork had the status of a county of itself, although it remained connected with County Cork for certain purposes.

-The definition of the constituency boundary, from the Parliamentary Boundaries (Ireland) Act 1832 (c.
-89 2& 3 Will.
-4), was as follows.
+The definition of the constituency boundary, from the Parliamentary Boundaries (Ireland) Act 1832 (2 & 3 Will.
+4. c.
+89), was as follows.

 A Topographical Directory of Ireland, published in 1837, describes the area covered.

 The Directory also has a passage on the representative history.
 Other, more modern, sources ascribe an earlier date to the start of the parliamentary representation of Cork; but the passage is useful for information about the 19th century position.

 The County of the City of Cork corresponds to the current barony of Cork.